HDest-Community/Follower/README.md

 ### This is a fixed and improved version.
 - Code fixes and improves by mickromash
-- Additional testing by Faxer
+- Additional testing and new followers lines by Faxer

 ### Changes